-When not investigating ancient sites, Seika speaks at museums, historical events/conferences, and appears on TV shows such as Phantom Signals, Secret Nazi Expeditions, In The Shadows: Secret Societies, Mysteries Of The Ancient Dead, Inner Space and others.
+Seika explores ancient sites and entertains audiences with talks at museums, historical events, conferences, and TV shows such as Phantom Signals, Secret Nazi Expeditions, In The Shadows: Secret Societies, Mysteries Of The Ancient Dead, Cursed Histories, Inner Space, among others.

-Expanding our view on who we are as a species goes beyond studying artifacts, and digging holes in the ground.
-As a reformed archaeologist, Seika uses more than artifacts to tell the story.
-Topography, weather conditions and oral histories also play a major role in determining the importance of a site.
-Using investigative techniques that go beyond the academic, there is always something intriguing to uncover.
-Some of the fascinating sites she has worked on include: Ek’ Balam (Yucátan, MX), (War of 1812 locations (Canada, USA), Bannockburn (Scotland), Agincourt (France), Stamford Bridge (England) and other locations associated with Viking Invasions as well as the Crusades.
+Some of the fascinating sites she has worked on include: Ek’ Balam (Yucatan, MX), War of 1812 locations (Canada, USA), Bannockburn (Scotland), Agincourt (France), Stamford Bridge (England) and other locations associated with Viking Invasions as well as the Crusades.

 An ongoing project is unravelling the history of her father’s traveller culture.
 The project began in 2006 with a base in experimental archaeology, test cooking recipes that span the past thousand or so years in various areas of the UK and Europe.
-The project took a turn when she discovered oral recipes that had been passed down through her own Romany (UK) family members, and amongst the GTR people.
+The project took an exciting twist when she unearthed ancestral oral recipes that had been handed down through generations from her Romany (UK) family members, as well as within the GTR community.
 Today this project contains almost 400 recipes and is still growing.
-Seika has experimented with each one, using original ingredients, techniques and utensils when possible, and while not all fall into the GTR demographic, each recipe is accompanied by a story of its origin, original ingredients, test results, and in some cases how the dish has evolved over the years.
+Seika has passionately delved into the art of experimentation, employing authentic ingredients, traditional techniques, and ancient utensils, whenever feasible.

 Stay tuned for updates and funding for this project.